vdclab/vdclab-wiki/CD-Search.md

 {.links-list}

 ## User Notes
-- useful in determining functional annotation for a sequence, especially if annotation is not indicated in other protein family databases
+- Useful in determining functional annotation for a sequence, especially if annotation is not indicated in other protein family databases
-- comparison to other databases is recommended; permits for different output settings (i.e., concise/standard/full)
+- Comparison to other databases is recommended; permits for different output settings (i.e., concise/standard/full)

 ## Citations